azkiflay/terraform/README.md

 </table>
 <figcaption><strong>Figure 7: </strong> Destroying ASG instances </figcaption>
 </figure>

-As you can see in Figure 7, the all ASG instances were destroyed on AWS.

 # Terraform and Configuration Management
 Terraform can work with dedicated configuration management (CM) to automate infrastructure configuration.